 Attention-deficit hyperactivity disorder (ADHD) is a behavior disorder typically diagnosed in children between the ages of two and 17, most commonly before age 12.
-ADHD generally causes difficulty paying attention, impulsiveness, and in some cases, but not all, hyperactivity.
-While signs may be apparent in young children, some do not show symptoms until their attention is challenged in grade school.

 Attention-deficit hyperactivity disorder is a common behavior disorder often diagnosed in children.
 Symptoms of inattention and hyperactivity-impulsiveness can be seen as early as three years old, with most diagnoses occurring before age 12.

 Children often struggle to function in school and at home.
 Treatment is available; the sooner they begin, the more likely they will find one that works well for them.
 Treating ADHD is a team effort, which can require time and support for everyone.